**alumni of the PPIA Program

 University of Michigan

-Beth Soboleski is responsible for the oversight of all recruiting and admissions processes and events for the Ford School.
+Beth Soboleski is the Director of Admissions & Recruiting for the Gerald R. Ford School of Public Policy at the University of Michigan.
+In this role, she is responsible for the oversight of all recruiting and admissions processes and events for the Ford School.
 She also represents the Ford School at graduate fairs and other student recruiting events and serves as the Ford School admissions representative in professional organizations such as APSIA, APPAM and NASPAA.
-As part of the recruitment strategy, she develops and maintains our partnership programs with organizations such as Teach for America, Americorps, and the Peace Corps.
-She also supervises the admissions office staff.
-Ms. Soboleski received her B.S. degree in public administration from Oakland University in Rochester, Michigan and also holds a master of public policy degree from the University of Michigan.
+As part of the recruitment strategy, Beth develops and maintains partnership programs with organizations such as Teach for America, Americorps, and the Peace Corps.
+She also supervises the Ford School admissions office staff.
+As the Ford School is a host site for one of the JSI programs, Beth greatly enjoys the opportunity each summer to work and learn with our JSI cohort of students.
+She received her B.S. degree in public administration from Oakland University in Rochester, Michigan and also holds a master of public policy degree from the University of Michigan.

 President and CEO